mab253/dataviz_fall23/README.md

 - weekly: Discord post, due 4:00pm EST before every class session, starting Week 2
 - 1 mini-presentation of Discord post visualization (scheduled throughout course)
 - 1 mid-term assignment (solo work)
-- 1 final project, in groups (proposal, presentation, and final report)
+- 1 final group project (proposal, presentation, and final report)

 More details for each of these assignments will be given throughout the semester.

 ## materials and references

 All course material will be linked via this page on Github.
-I will often post extra links, tool documentation, and further references beyond the required materials that might be helpful to you - but optional.
+I will often post extra links, tool documentation, and further references beyond the required materials that might be helpful to you, especially as you build your own visualizations - but these extra resources will be optional.
 There will be no textbook for this course other than what's linked here.
 I will post the readings at least 2 weeks in advance, but if you look far ahead you might see some "TBDs."
-I will also post any in-class workshop material (slides, links, etc.) in a folder in this repo called `/workshops`.
-Information and instructions for any assigments will be in a folder called `/assignments`.
+I will also post any in-class workshop material (slides, links, etc.) in a folder for each week.

 ## tools we will use a lot